lingdoc/taggedPBC/README.md

 ## Updates

-**UPDATE** 01 July 2025: Added parallel data from 346 additional languages, bringing the count of corpora from 1,599 to 1,945.
+**UPDATE** *01 July 2025*: Added parallel data from 346 additional languages, bringing the count of corpora to 1,945 (from 1,599).
 Results remain largely unchanged from initial findings reported in first drafts of papers linked here.

-**UPDATE** 29 June 2025: Removed `json` formatted corpora and converted scripts to use only CoNLL-U formatted corpora.
+**UPDATE** *29 June 2025*: Removed `json` formatted corpora and converted scripts to use only CoNLL-U formatted corpora.

 ## Aims and Description of the repository